LulzSec6824/SudokuProject/README.md

 - Improve the code with pull requests
 - Create more test cases or sample puzzles
 - Enhance documentation

+### Development Setup

+1. Fork the repository
+2. Clone your fork
+3. Set up pre-commit hooks (optional but recommended)
+4. Make your changes following our coding style
+5. Add tests for your changes
+6. Submit a pull request

 ## 📜 License